-Argonics is one of the country’s largest producers of wear-resistant polyurethane products, creating high-performance urethane solutions at its state-of-the-art production facilities in Gwinn, Michigan and Louisville, Colorado.
+Argonics is one of the country’s largest producers of wear-resistant polyurethane products, creating high-performance urethane solutions at its state-of-the-art production facilities in Gwinn, Michigan.

 Whether you’re producing concrete, manufacturing aggregate products, processing grain, or mining precious metal, Argonics has the solution for your hard-to-solve wear problems.